-Effective the first day of the fourth month following approval of this MOU by the City of Rocklin City Council, the City will increase its direct monthly contribution towards the premium cost for the medical insurance plan and coverage level selected by each participating employee to a maximum of \$1,200 per month.
-For example, if City Council approves the contract in July of 2018, then the increase is effective November 1, 2018.
+The City will make a direct monthly contribution towards the premium cost for the medical insurance plan and coverage level selected by each participating employee to a maximum of \$1,200 per month.
 Employees will pay the difference in any monthly premium cost for the medical insurance plan and coverage level selected that exceeds the City's direct contribution.

-B. Dental, Vision, Long-Term Disability, Life, and AD&D Insurance direct contribution, which will be paid via payroll deductions over twenty-four (24) benefit pay periods.
+B. Dental, Vision, Long-Term Disability, Life, and AD&D Insurance

-The City shall pay the full cost of coverage for a family dental plan-PPO, a family vision plan, long-term disability insurance, and \$50,000 life and AD&D insurance.
+The City shall pay the full cost of coverage for a family dental plan-PPO, a family vision plan, long- term disability insurance, and \$50,000 life and AD&D insurance.

-Employees who select the Dental Plan - PPO Enhanced option (\$1,500 Calendar Year Maximum) shall pay the difference in any monthly premium cost for dental coverage that exceeds the City's
+Employees who select the Dental Plan - PPO Enhanced option (\$1,500 Calendar Year Maximum) shall pay the difference in any monthly premium cost for dental coverage that exceeds the City's direct contribution, which will be paid via payroll deductions over twenty-four (24) benefit pay periods.